 If you do regularly find yourself being the smartest person in the room, it might be that your learning, ego and relationships all need a reset.
 Because people who deliberately and consciously develop and grow look to others for guidance.
-They allow themselves to feel uncomfortable; to show their inability to answer a question, express a view or share knowledge.
-If you can’t allow yourself to show vulnerability in this way, then you are missing out!
+They allow themselves to feel uncomfortable – to show their inability to answer a question, express a view or share knowledge.
+If you can’t allow yourself to show vulnerability in this way, then you're missing out!
 The greatest energy, inspiration and learning come from being surrounded by people who are smarter than you.
-Of course, there should and might be times when you are the smartest person in the room because you are bringing the expertise.
+Of course, there should and might be times when you're the smartest person in the room because you're bringing the expertise.
 But for the most part, it’s in your best interest to spend time with people who can teach you something, or have a skill that you lack, or can contribute in a way that you might not be able to.

 has found EQ matters more than IQ or technical competence for becoming a successful manager.

-If you’re looking to learn more on the importance of respect, check out this TED Talk from leadership researcher Christine Porath.
-She’s also written two books, The Cost of Bad Behaviour and Mastering Civility, which are well worth a read.
+If you’re looking to learn more on the importance of respect, check out this TED Talk (15:16) from leadership researcher Christine Porath.
+She’s also written two books, The cost of bad behaviour and Mastering civility, which are well worth a read.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.